aut-ss/COMP726/tutorials/remix_2.md

 Goerli is deprecated and Sepolia is the primary testnet.
 Try the sepolia/alchemy faucet here: https://sepoliafaucet.com/

 ### holešky
-Holesky was launched on September 2023, replacing the Goerli test network.
-This new network uses Holesky ETH tokens and serves as a test environment for consensus staking, infrastructure, and protocols.
+Holešky was launched on September 2023, replacing the Goerli test network.
+This new network uses Holešky ETH tokens and serves as a test environment for consensus staking, infrastructure, and protocols.
 Try the Holesky/sepolia faucet here: https://cloud.google.com/application/web3/faucet

 ### Lets use some ETH (finally)
 1. In the `File explorer` tab open the `2_Owner.sol` contract template